 Your environment must be comfortable.

 For the purpose of this discussion, comfort is created in three distinct ways.
-First of all the room temperature of your study environment must be comfortable and on the slightly cool side.
+First of all the room temperature of your study environment must be comfortable and on the slightly coolish side.
 The higher the temperature gauge rises, the lazier your brain becomes, and the more effort it takes to achieve your ideal learning state.
-A solution for this is to keep the temperature slightly on the cool side, encouraging you to wear more then just a t-shirt.
+A solution for this is to keep the temperature slightly cold, encouraging you to wear more than just a t-shirt.

 The second guideline for achieving comfort has to do with the clothes you wear while you are studying.
-Ideally your clothes should be loose, soft and smooth to the touch.
-If on the other hand you are wearing tight and harsh clothing, then this will likely slow down the circulation of blood to your brain and create discomfort and irritation.
+Ideally, your clothes should be loose, soft and smooth to the touch.
+If on the other hand, you are wearing tight clothing, then this will likely slow down the circulation of blood to your brain — creating discomfort and irritation.

-There is no doubting that our health and well-being are closely tied to our clarity of thought.
-As such, within this section we will take a look at our mental diets, including the suppressants and stimulants that guide and transform our thinking patterns on a moment-by-moment basis.
-We will also delve into exercise and explore its benefits for your brain.
+There is no doubting that our health and well-being are intimately tied to our clarity of thought.
+As such, within this section, we will take a look at our mental diets, including the suppressants and stimulants that guide and transform our thinking patterns.
+We will also discuss exercise and how it benefits the brain.

 Common Thinking Suppressants

-We must be very careful and aware not to fall into the habit of consuming foods and beverages that are likely to sabotage our study regime.
+We must be very careful and aware not to fall into the habit of consuming foods and beverages that are likely to make us feel sluggish or lose concentration.

 Within a few hours of undertaking your study regime, be sure to avoid consuming the following foods and beverages: